A variational method for functionals depending on eigenvalues

-In the current paper, we simplify, unify and generalize the previous variational methods by defining a notion of \textit{Palais-Smale} sequences of conformal factors.
-It is a significative improvement, e.g for the following reasons: \begin{itemize} \item We can observe that maximizing sequences extracted by the maximization of relaxed functionals by the Heat kernel $e^{2u_\eps} = K_\eps[\nu_\eps]$ (in \cite{petrides}\cite{petrides-2}\cite{petrides-4}\cite{petrides-5}) satisfy the properties of \textit{Palais-Smale} sequences as $\eps\to 0$.
-Notice that these sequences $(e^{2u_\eps})_{\eps>0}$ are canonical in the sense that they satisfy even more regularity properties (for instance, there are $\mathcal{C}^0$ a priori estimates on eigenfunctions) than a random \textit{Palais Smale} sequence.
-However, working on these sequences requires an overly high technicality. \item All the previous methods are \textit{ad hoc} methods while the concept of \textit{Palais-Smale} sequences gives a systematic approach. \item \textit{Palais-Smale} sequences can be extracted from min-max problems on combinations of eigenvalues, while the previous methods seem specific to maximizations, and for some of them specific to the maximization of only one eigenvalue. \item This new method is also used in \cite{petrides-6} for variational problems on the Laplacian in higher dimensions and is promising to solve many other variational problems on eigenvalues. \end{itemize}
+In the current paper, we simplify, unify and generalize the previous variational methods by defining a notion of \textit{Palais-Smale} (PS) sequences of conformal factors.
+It is a significative improvement, e.g for the following reasons: \begin{itemize} \item We can observe that maximizing sequences extracted by the maximization of relaxed functionals by the Heat kernel $e^{2u_\eps} = K_\eps[\nu_\eps]$ (in \cite{petrides}\cite{petrides-2}\cite{petrides-4}\cite{petrides-5}) satisfy the properties of (PS) sequences as $\eps\to 0$.
+Notice that these sequences $(e^{2u_\eps})_{\eps>0}$ are canonical in the sense that they satisfy even more regularity properties (for instance, there are $\mathcal{C}^0$ a priori estimates on eigenfunctions) than a random (PS) sequence.
+However, working on these sequences requires an overly high technicality. \item All the previous methods are \textit{ad hoc} methods while the concept of (PS) sequences gives a systematic approach. \item (PS) sequences can be extracted from min-max problems on combinations of eigenvalues, while the previous methods seem specific to maximizations, and for some of them specific to the maximization of only one eigenvalue. \item With the extraction of (PS) sequences by the Ekeland variational principle (explained in the current paper), we can prove that all the minimizing sequences converge in some sense to a smooth optimizer. \item This new method easily adapts to equivariant optimization problems with applications in \cite{petrides-7} and \cite{petrides-8}. \item It is also used in \cite{petrides-9} to prove existence of a minimizer for combinations of eigenvalues of the Laplacian with respect to all the metrics for any topology (and in particular the existence of a maximizer for the first eigenvalue that was left open in general since the seminal papers by \cite{hersch} on spheres and \cite{nadirashvili} on tori) \item It is also developped in \cite{petrides-6} for eigenvalues of the Laplacian in higher dimensions, with all the specificities due to higher dimensions. \end{itemize}